SubSonic-Core/SubLight/SubLight.Documentation/articles/data-model-explained.md

 ### **OnCreateServiceAuthority**

-This lifecycle hook is defined and invoked by the `OrchestrationDataContext` during its bootstrap phase.
-It receives configuration options that include a modeled list of service names and their environment URIs, along with a builder that declaratively defines all Service Authorities.
+Invoked during the initial bootstrap phase.
+This hook receives configuration options including service names, environment URIs, and a builder for defining all Service Authorities.

-Each authority is established with its canonical identity, semantic location, governed models, and mandates.
-This hook represents the orchestration boundary map—where contributor expectations, domain ownership, and denial-first semantics are formalized.
+Each authority is established with its canonical identity, semantic location, governed models, and denial-first mandates.
+This marks the orchestration boundary—where contributor expectations and domain ownership are formalized.

-Once a Service Authority is defined, its governed models become orchestration-aware.
-The context uses the runtime implementation of the authority to invoke `ApplyModelConfiguration`—a reflection-based extension that activates model configuration scoped to the service abstraction.
-See [ApplyModelConfiguration](#applymodelconfiguration) for details.
+Once an authority is defined, its governed models become orchestration-aware.
+Model configuration is activated declaratively and scoped to the service abstraction.

+After creation, orchestration proceeds to validation.

+---

 ### **OnValidateServiceAuthority**

-This lifecycle hook is invoked by the `OrchestrationDataContext` after `OnCreateServiceAuthority` completes.
-It receives the fully constructed Orchestration Data Model (ODM) and performs validation to ensure governance integrity, contributor clarity, and CI enforceability.
+Invoked after creation, during bootstrap validation.
+This hook receives the fully constructed Orchestration Data Model (ODM) and performs internal consistency checks.

-The validator checks for:

-* **Duplicate Configuration**: Ensures no two authorities configure the same POCO via `IEntityConfiguration<T>`
+Validation includes:

+- Duplicate configuration across authorities
+- Lifecycle flag inconsistencies
-* **Mandate Conflicts**: Validates declared access intent against denial-first constraints
+- Structural validity of declared access intent
-* **Lifecycle Flag Inconsistencies**: Detects misuse or overlap of lifecycle semantics across services
-* **Cross-Authority Intent Resolution**: Confirms that all declared access is valid and scoped

-Diagnostics emitted by this hook are contributor-facing and CI-ready.
-They include model type, authority name, mandate source, and validation context.
-Resolution guidance is out of scope for this document.
+Diagnostics are contributor-facing and CI-ready.
+Mandate enforcement is deferred to delegation.

-This hook is the final gate before orchestration proceeds to proxy traversal and runtime activation.
+---

 ### **OnDelegateServiceAuthority**

+Invoked after validation, during delegation setup in bootstrap.
+This hook processes access declarations from services that consume models governed by other authorities.

+Each consuming service declares intent to access shared models.
+These declarations are resolved against denial-first mandates issued by the governing authority.

+Access delegation is explicit, CI-validatable, and scoped to orchestration contracts.

+> 🧮 **Access Mask Resolution**
+> During delegation, declared access intent is resolved against governing mandates.
+> If a service requests access that is partially denied, the resulting mask is pared down to what is explicitly allowed.
+> Diagnostics are emitted only when the resolved mask is empty or violates lifecycle constraints.

+---

 ### **ApplyModelConfiguration**

-`ApplyModelConfiguration` is not a lifecycle hook in the orchestration context itself.
-Instead, it is a reflection-based extension on the abstract `ServiceAuthority`, activated during orchestration bootstrap.
-It scans the service abstraction’s assembly for types implementing `IEntityConfiguration`, applying model configuration declaratively and in isolation.
+Not a lifecycle hook, but a reflection-based extension activated during the creation phase.
+It applies model configuration declaratively, scoped to the service abstraction.

-Each configuration type defines declarative setup for a governed model—indexes, constraints, lifecycle flags, and audit scope.
-These configurations are scoped to the authority’s modeling surface and applied without entangling domain abstractions.
+Each configuration defines setup for a governed model—indexes, constraints, lifecycle flags, and audit scope.
+These are applied without entangling domain abstractions.

-This pattern avoids cyclic dependencies and preserves architectural separation.
-The service itself does not reference its abstraction directly.
-Configuration lives in the abstraction, and orchestration activates it externally.

-Once model configuration is complete, any known mandates can be applied to the Service Authority.
-These mandates define denial-first constraints that restrict what other authorities may do with the governed models.
-They are applied declaratively and scoped to the authority's orchestration boundary.
+Mandates are applied after configuration, defining denial-first constraints that restrict external access to governed models.

+---

 # **O**rchestration **D**ata **M**odel